Bailey's Billion$

-Bailey's Billion$ is a 2005 children's feature film produced and directed by David Devine and starring Dean Cain, Laurie Holden, Jennifer Tilly, Tim Curry, and Jon Lovitz.
+Bailey's Billion$ is a 2005 Canadian family comedy film produced and directed by David Devine and starring Dean Cain, Laurie Holden, Jennifer Tilly, Tim Curry, and Jon Lovitz.

 Plot

 A talking Golden retriever named Bailey inherits a fortune from his deceased owner, Constance Pennington.
 He becomes the target of a dog-napping plot by Constance's nephew Caspar and his wife Dolores.
 The scheme is ultimately foiled.